river-berlin/river.berlin/blog/blog-13/content.md

 ----

-These people are rarely alone, Charlie Kirk has never been alone –he is supported, he has video editors on his side, body guards, social media personell, script writers, and of course and army of viewers to back him up – he doesn't get to spread his hateful bullshit without his kingdom
+These people are rarely alone, Charlie Kirk has never been alone – he has video editors on his side, body guards, social media personell, script writers, and of course and army of viewers to back him up – he doesn't get to spread his hateful bullshit without his kingdom

 remove all that – and if it's just a person screaming into the void with that bullshit – watching that person die would horrify me, I'd say that regardless of their views they didn't deserve to die, I would say if a person was screaming that into the void they're probably a mentally ill person, someone horribly traumatized